Sleeping Beauty Cast and Creative Team

 Gary Stanford Jr.

 Gary Stanford Jr. is a Bay Area native who has been involved with singing, dancing, and acting since a young child.
-He has appeared in over 80 musicals with various theater companies and recent productions include Schoolhouse Rock Live Jr (2021) (director, choreographer, music director), Once on This Island (2020) (director, choreographer), and Into The Woods (2019) (Rapunzel’s Prince).
-Since 2019, he has been running his own theater company, North California Arts Collective and is on the Board of Directors for Z-Space theater (San Francisco), Woodside Community Theater, and Hillbarn Theater (Foster City).
-He retired from a 20-year tech career in 2019 and became deeply involved in education/mentoring and contracting in regards to social justice awareness (such as racism, colorism and emotional intelligence).
-He has his own radio podcast show, Planet Bay Area that is also dedicated to social justice, decolonization principles, self-care and empowerment.
-Photo credit: Steve Fogel
+He has appeared in over 90 musicals with various theater companies and recent productions include Les Miserables (2023) (stage director), Shrek (2023) (choreographer), Heathers and Lion King (2023) (stage director), and Anything Goes (2023) (Eli Whitney).
+Since 2019, he has been running his own theater company, North California Arts Collective and is on the Board of Directors for TheatreWorks Silicon Valley (Mountain View), Z-Space theater (San Francisco), Woodside Community Theater, REACT Theater (Seattle) and Hillbarn Theater (Foster City).

 Ensemble